Saudi Aramco Q2 profit soars on higher prices, demand recovery

 ($1 = 3.7501 riyals)

-(Reporting by Hadeel Al Sayegh and Saeed AzharEditing by Raissa Kasolowsky and David Evans)
+(Reporting by Hadeel Al Sayegh, Marwa Rashad and Saeed Azhar, additional reporting by Rania El Gamal.Editing by Raissa Kasolowsky and David Evans)